Far-left politics: Early 20th century

 East Asian anarchism developed in the 1900s during the Russo-Japanese War, based on the ideas of Japanese writer Kōtoku Shūsui, who was in turn inspired by Peter Kropotkin.
 This movement saw its greatest prominence in the 1920s in China.
 Anarcho-syndicalism was developed as a form of anarchism in the late 19th century, and it grew popular around 1900.
 It remained relevant in far-left politics through 1940.
 One important syndicalist movement of this period was the Wobblies.
 Left communism was developed as a criticism of Marxism–Leninism by figures like Rosa Luxemburg and Amadeo Bordiga in the early-20th century.

 The modern revolutionary left emerged in the aftermath of World War I. Socialist movements had gained considerable political power in Europe by the 1910s, but they were fractured during the war.
 Before World War I, socialism was intertwined with the labour movement.

 Moderate left-wing nationalist factions split from socialists in defence of their nations during the war, while the remaining far-left adopted a revolutionary cosmopolitan ideology.
 Opposition to World War I triggered a series of revolutions across Europe.
 Those in Finland, Germany, Hungary, and Russia were led by socialist movements.
 Trade unions, workers' councils, and far-left parties were formed in many European nations.
 Numerous far-left movements developed with different ideological foundations.
 The strongest far-left movement developed with the Russian Revolution and its establishment of Leninism.
 The Bolsheviks seized power under the rule of Vladimir Lenin, and Lenin implemented the idea of vanguardism where the Bolsheviks were seen as continuing the revolution and preventing other economic systems from forming.
 Italian anarchists created the first car bomb in 1920 to carry out the Wall Street bombing in the United States.
 Anton Pannekoek developed what became council communism in 1920.
 The Middle East developed an anti-colonial Marxist movement in the 1920s, where it spread from the Russian Revolution.
 Far-left politics emerged in Central America through the labour movement in the early years of the 20th century.
 Following the Russian Revolution, this shifted to focus on Marxism–Leninism.
 Central America had yet to industrialise by this point as Europe had, and it was still dominated by feudal-style land ownership, so most communists felt it had not yet reached the point of revolution.
 Italian futurism, which was initially a radical left-wing ideology, had a profound effect on the growth of Italian fascism.

-The dissolution of the Constituent Assembly on 6 January 1918.
-The Tauride Palace is locked and guarded by Trotsky, Sverdlov, Zinoviev and Lashevich.